chav0028/TheLegendOfZeldaMaker/README.md

 # The Legend Of Zelda Maker
-Final Project for GAM1540-Game Programming III, made using a custom C++ game engine, GameDev2D, developed by Bradley Flood, a course instructor at Algonquin College.
+Final Project for the GAM1540-Game Programming III course at Algonquin College Game Development program, made using a custom C++ game engine, GameDev2D, developed by Bradley Flood, a course instructor at Algonquin College.

 Starting with a non-functional framework of The Legend of Zelda (NES), we were tasked to create a working version of the Zelda game with a level editor.
 The emphasis of the project was in implementing the AI, with different states and A* pathfinding; creating a level editor that could read/write save files, and supported multiple tile types; and implementing randomized enemy drops; all of these, besides the basic game functionality.